When Is It Too Late to Change Careers?

-Taking online or night classes can be a great way to get the education you'll need in your new role without having to immediately leave your current job or salary.
+Taking online or night classes can be a great way to get the education you need in your new role without having to immediately leave your current job.

-You may be surprised by the number of skills you've picked up over the course of your career that can easily transfer over to your new profession.
-Be sure to list your most relevant skills on your resume/cover letter and point them out during any interviews.
+You may be surprised by the number of skills you've picked up over the course of your career that can easily transfer to your new profession.
+Be sure to list your most relevant skills on your resume and cover letter and point them out during interviews.

 How to Change Careers Successfully

 Here are some tips to help you change careers smoothly:

 - Go back to school or enroll in a few courses that may be required for your new role.

 - Work toward earning any necessary certifications for your industry.

 - Complete some volunteer work in or related to the field you want to enter.

 - Begin building your own brand and become a thought leader in your new occupation by leveraging social media and blogging.

 - Talk with industry veterans and mentors who can give you insight on what to expect in your new role.